Press "Enter" to skip to content

 In other words, if you rewrite your snippet to appeal better to searchers, more of them will click.

-You analyze your over-performing and under-performing keywords.
+You analyze your over-performing and under-performing irrelevant keywords.

 In the keyword table, click on the Position label twice to sort by your highest-ranking to lowest-ranking keywords.